Skip to main content

 SYSNAV · SECURITY + CONTEXT

-Agent mode actively investigates errors, logs, and state to propose — and execute — solutions, not just commands.
+Ask mode investigates errors, logs, and state read-only.
+Agent mode proposes changes and runs them only after you approve each step.
 Keys stay local.
 Context is ephemeral.

 • Keys never leave your device